Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 To enable WireGuard to start automatically at system boot, also enable the systemd service.

-In case you get an error starting the server such as the example below.
+If you get an error starting the server, use the example below.

 RTNETLINK answers: Operation not supported